Historical Foundation: 1971 Liberation War

 Sheikh Hasina's Exit (August 2024)

 Sheikh Hasina, Prime Minister of Bangladesh since 2009 (and previously 1996-2001), faced a mass uprising in mid-2024 triggered by student protests against a controversial quota system for government jobs.
 The movement expanded into a general anti-government uprising.
-Following violent crackdowns in which over 300 people were killed, Hasina resigned and fled to India on 5 August 2024, where she has remained since.
+Following violent crackdowns in which approximately 1,400 people were killed (UN estimate; sources vary widely, with lower official counts ~300), Hasina resigned and fled to India on 5 August 2024, where she has remained since.

 Muhammad Yunus Interim Government